CobaltWolf/Bluedog-Design-Bureau/README.md

 - Agena upper stage (All variants)
 - Vega (old Kerolox upper stage for Atlas)
 - Centaur D, G, G', T, V upper stages
-- Titan 1, 2, 3, 4 rockets, with SRMs and Transtage (No IUS yet!)
+- Titan 1, 2, 3, 4 rockets, with SRMs and Transtage
 - Config switching for the LR87s, with alternate kerolox versions and plumes to match!
 - Config switching for the H1, the RS27, and many more!
-(All config switching provided courtesy of B9PS)
+(All config switching provided courtesy of B9 Part Switch)
 - LDC Titan
 - Peacekeeper/Minotaur SRB based launcher
 - Athena SRB based launcher